thundernixon/googlefonts-qa-template/README.md

 The first time you run the build, you will need to give run permissions to the build scripts.

-On the command line, navigate to the project folder (`cd Encode-Sans`), and then give permissions to the build script with:
+On the command line, from the project folder, and then give permissions to the build script with:

 ```bash
 chmod +x sources/build.sh